 Each time you sit with a group, the goal is to sit and listen to one student read.
-The purpose of this time to see how well the student can read and understand what they’ve read.
-It is also the time for some one on one teaching that can benefit a particular student.
+The purpose of this time is to see how well the student can read and understand what they’ve read.
+It is also the time for some one-on-one teaching that can benefit a particular student.

 The other members of the group will be reading the same text, but they will be reading silently using the purpose you’ve given to them.
 The rest of your class will be doing whatever you assigned to them before sitting down at the table.
 If you’re struggling with interruptions, we recommend Help!
 What Are the Other Kids Doing During Guided Reading? or any of our Weekly Reading Skills Sets.

 Pull one student to the side who will read out loud for a section.
 We try to have this student just far enough away from everyone else that they can read out loud quietly without everyone hearing.
-This helps reduce the stress of reading front of other people.
+This helps reduce the stress of reading in front of other people.

 Listen to the student.
 Are they self-correcting?
 Do they pronounce words correctly?
 Slow down or speed up?
 Do they reread when something doesn’t make sense?
 Are they using the punctuation as the author intended?
 Are they stressing words or phrases to enhance understanding for the listener?

-Do you best to not interrupt, intervene or stop the student until they get to the end of the passage.
+Do your best to not interrupt, intervene or stop the student until they get to the end of the passage.

 All of these skills are part of decoding, but they can impact comprehension.
 If your student is not doing any of the above skills, you will need to model, teach, practise each of these skills whenever possible, but wait until they finish reading so you don’t teach them you’ll stop and fix it for them.

 Teaching students to self-monitor can be a challenge if they have learned to wait for help when they get stuck, but we’ll go into that in more detail in a later post.